Thumbnail image from Pixabay

 During a subsequent visit to the orthopedics’ office, my doctor read a crystal ball (a.k.a. an x-ray) and told me that a total shoulder replacement is likely in my future.

-Now, I have joined the minority of Americans who take their health seriously—I have joined a gym.
+Now, I have joined the minority of Americans who take their health seriously—I have joined a gym and started pumping iron.

 I am currently working with a personal trainer and using light weights with more repetitions to build up my shoulder, neck and back muscles.
 My shoulder will be in great shape when the doctor saws it all apart.